SPJ Pro Bono Internship in the Probate and Family Court

 - At the Middlesex Probate and Family Court in Cambridge interns rotate between different departments, gaining broad exposure to areas including Divorce, Paternity, and Probate.
 Click for court information and directions.

 - At the Norfolk Probate and Family Court in Canton (accessible only by car), interns work directly with the court staff members who assist unrepresented litigants, and have a chance for more one-on-one interaction at a less busy court.
 Click for court information and directions.

-All participants in the internship program will receive support from the staff at the Volunteer Lawyers Project, invitations to trainings, luncheons, and other events through Senior Partners and VLP.
+All participants in the internship program receive support from the staff at the Volunteer Lawyers Project, invitations to trainings, luncheons, and other events through Senior Partners and VLP.
 We encourage incoming interns to take the family law training at our office either before or during the internship.
-This training provides a foundation for the work the interns will be doing in the courts.
+This training provides a foundation for the work the interns will be doing in the court.
 The list of family law and guardianship trainings is available on our website at www.vlpnet.org.

 Founded in 2002 by Hon.
 Edward M. Ginsburg, a retired justice of the Massachusetts Probate and Family Court, Senior Partners for Justice includes practitioners of all levels of experience, from retired attorneys and judges to new members admitted to the bar and law students, who handle family law matters pro bono for low-income clients who would otherwise go unrepresented.